-System performance decreases when reads and writes occur in the same database server.
+This topic describes how to split read and write operations at the application layer and system layer.
 To improve overall system performance and optimize user experience, you can reduce the load of your primary database through read/write split.
-This topic describes how to split read operations and write operations at the application layer and at the system layer.

 Split read and write at the application layer